stuartWagenius/mnPlas/README.md

 # mnPlas
 MNTaxa list of vascular plants with additions

 #### 2025 June 21

 `raw/plants20250621.csv` added from https://webapps15.dnr.state.mn.us/mntaxa/reports/index#
 includes only taxa from four counties: Douglas, Grant, Pope, Stevens

+updated occurrences.csv with all records in 4-county area: Douglas, Grant, Pope, Stevens

+added `site.csv` including sites from MnTaxa and from `echinaceaLab::siteNames()`

+added file `functions.R` that with function `listSpecies()` that returns a species list for any site, including the county lists.

 #### 2025 June 07